 Topics Map > Media Delivery > Kaltura > Kaltura for Canvas

-Canvas - How to add or embed a video in your Canvas course using Kaltura Media (UW-Madison)
+Canvas - How to embed a video in Canvas with the rich content editor (RCE) using Kaltura Media (UW-Madison)

 Kaltura media can be embedded wherever Canvas allows you to use the rich content editor.
 Embedding Kaltura media in a Canvas Page or other Canvas tool is generally how we recommend instructors include media in a course at UW-Madison.
 Embedded media provides more context and keeps the student in Canvas rather than sending them to an external link outside of Canvas.
 It also allows Kaltura to collect more detailed analytics.

 - In your Canvas course, go to the Canvas page, discussion post, or quiz discussion you want to embed Kaltura media in.
 Click Edit.